A brief dictionary for terms found throughout Blackboard Data Reporting:

 • Expected grading time (days): number of days on which an instructor is expected to return a grade for student submissions.

-• Exclude non-course sessions: a Blackboard Collaborate session that isn't created under a course.
+• Exclude non-course sessions: a Class Collaborate session that isn't created under a course.

 • Exclude sessions with one attendee: sessions with one attendee don't represent synchronous learning or social interaction.